UW-PSI/SalishSeaModel-analysis/bash_scripts/Readme.rst

 Licenses
 ========
-:License: BSD 3-Clause.
-Please see the `LICENSE`_ file for details.
+:License: Please see the `LICENSE`_ file for details.

 All contents in this repository copyright 2022 by King County and created by Rachael D. Mueller (unless otherwise specified) in collaboration with the `Project Contributors`_ at the `University of Washington's Puget Sound Institute`_.